 One of the main reasons why people don’t start vlogging is because they get discouraged when they don’t see any results after a few weeks – this is one of the vlogging rules that most aspiring young vloggers fail.

 It’s easy to get frustrated and to think that maybe you’re not meant to be a vlogger.
 However, the good news is that consistency is the key to achieving success.

 Consistency is the key to becoming a successful YouTuber.
-If you’re just starting out it’s extremely important that you start vlogging regularly.
+If you’re just starting out it’s extremely important that you start vlogging and uploading videos regularly.
 If you only vlog once every couple of months, or even less often, then your channel won’t grow very fast.
 However, if you can consistently upload 2-3 videos per week, or even more, then you will start to gain momentum.

 Try to keep your subscribers engaged.
 If you have a blog with great content, then keep on posting it.
 If you are consistently posting valuable content then keep on doing it.
 However, be careful not to post the same content all the time as it will become boring for your viewers.

 6. Ride on the Current Trends